 Because of their coloring, they’ve taken on quite a few nicknames over the years.
 Most commonly, they are referred to as ginger, yellow, caramel, butterscotch, and marmalade cats.

-It’s pretty fitting that they’re known by so many food names since they’re so crazy about tasty treats and mealtime.
+It’s pretty fitting that orange cats known by so many food names since they’re so crazy about tasty treats and mealtime.

 8. Orange Tabbies Are Usually Large